 Summer is heating up, but an economic snowball is growing larger every day.
-Many businesses are seeing wild fluctuations in revenue and cash flow, which may translate into ballooning accounts payable (AP) ledgers.
+Many businesses are seeing wild fluctuations in revenue and cash flow, which may translate into ballooning accounts payable (AP) ledgers and could have you wondering, “how can I control my accounts payable?”.
 The cascading effect of interconnected businesses not paying their bills threatens to topple firms that aren’t following good practices for financial health.

 Especially during these times of tight cash, getting control of accounts payable is an essential part of improving overall financial performance.
 These are four ideas worth considering as you think about your business’s AP: